smillier/HydraLINCAN/README.md

-# HydraOBD Shield
+# HydraCAN Shield for HydraBus
-Can Bus project - Work in progress
+CAN Bus project - Work in progress

 ![HydraCAN](hydraCanShield.png)